Choosing between riding the trend or protecting profits: Avantor Inc. (AVTR)

 Sponsored

-As well, it is important to consider AVTR stock ratios such as price-to-sales, which is currently 1.90.Likewise, its price to free cash flow for the last twelve months stands at 18.17.
-AVTR’s price to book ratio for the most recent quarter was 3.13, resulting in an 54.66 price to cash per share for the period.
+As well, it is important to consider AVTR stock ratios such as price-to-sales, which is currently 1.89.Likewise, its price to free cash flow for the last twelve months stands at 17.99.
+AVTR’s price to book ratio for the most recent quarter was 3.17, resulting in an 54.14 price to cash per share for the period.

 How does Avantor Inc. (AVTR) stock rate among analysts?
 Buy, sell, or hold?